Lapworth Museum of Geology: Palaeontology (fossil) collections

 The strengths of the palaeontological collections reflect the geology of the local region, as well as the research interests of past and present University of Birmingham palaeontologists.
 One of the most important collections is of Silurian marine animals from the 428 million-year-old Wenlock Limestone of the Dudley area.
 The limestone records animals living in and around ocean floor reefs when the Midlands was covered by warm, shallow tropical seas.
 Fossils were primarily collected during the 18th and 19th century during quarrying of the limestone for use as flux during the production of iron.
 Key collections made in the 19th century by Charles Ketley and Sir Charles Holcroft were acquired by the Lapworth.

 The museum also includes an important collection of graptolites, marine colonial organisms that are highly important for correlating and dating rocks, as a result of the work of Charles Lapworth, who was a leading expert on the group.
-Other key collections include: plants and animals from the Coal Measures of the South Staffordshire Coalfield, particularly those preserved in exceptional in ironstone nodules from Coseley; ice age mammals such as mammoth and cave bear; exceptionally preserved fish fossils from Brazil, Italy, Lebanon and the USA; and specimens from famous international fossiliferous deposits such as the Solnhofen Limestone of southern Germany and the Burgess Shale of British Columbia.
+Other key collections include: plants and animals from the Coal Measures of the South Staffordshire Coalfield, particularly those preserved in exceptional condition in ironstone nodules from Coseley; ice age mammals such as mammoth and cave bear; exceptionally preserved fish fossils from Brazil, Italy, Lebanon and the USA; and specimens from famous international fossiliferous deposits such as the Solnhofen Limestone of southern Germany and the Burgess Shale of British Columbia.